 So what about private schools?

-Private schools don’t receive government funding.
+Private schools such as The Fay School, don’t receive government funding.
 This means that they’re free to teach however they see fit, even if their education style doesn’t fit a traditional curriculum.

 Parents must pay for their children to attend private schools, but it’s sometimes possible to get scholarships.
 They can be either non-profit or for-profit.